fabacab/fetlife-demographics/README.markdown

 ## Using

-To use FetLife Demographics, [log in to your FetLife.com account](https://fetlife.com/login) and browse to an event listed on FetLife.com.
+To use FetLife Demographics, [log in to your FetLife.com account](https://fetlife.com/login) and browse to a user profile or an event listed on FetLife.com.

-Under the list of user profiles who are "Going" to the event, a "Demographics" line will automatically begin collating information about all users who have RSVP'ed to the event, as shown in the screenshot below:
+Above the list of a user's friends, or under the list of user profiles who are "Going" to the event, a "Demographics" line will automatically begin collating information about all the relevant users, as shown in the screenshot below:

 ![Screenshot of FetLife Demographics "loading" display.](http://i.imgur.com/QjHvg.png)